4 Tips for Giving Effective Presentations

 Now, although the presentation might not be about selling yourself and underlining your brilliance, there’s no need to present a lifeless monologue full of abstract language that’s backed up by generic PowerPoint slides.

 You’re a unique individual with a particular collection of life experiences and perspectives to draw on.
 Try to incorporate some personal touches that can distinguish your work from the norm.

 Don't be afraid to let your passion for your chosen topic shine through — the best presentations are engrossing for presenter and audience alike.

-- 5 Time-Saving Keyboard Shortcuts in PowerPoint — Learn five time-saving keyboard shortcuts in PowerPoint with this two-minute video
+- 5 Time-Saving Keyboard Shortcuts in PowerPoint — Learn five time-saving keyboard shortcuts in PowerPoint with this two-minute video.

 Why not sign up to our newsletter?